playonbsd/OpenBSD-Games-Database/README.md

 * `Setup` will be renamed (likely to `Helper` or `Assistant`).
 It will be changed to a list and any custom setup instructions will be moved to `Hints`.
 * `Dev` will be expanded to `Developer` and `Pub` to `Publisher`
+* A new field `Id` for a unique numerical identifier.
-* A new field `Id` for the sorting logic will be added, to drop the leading article.
+* A new field `Canonical` for a name without leading article and white-space turned to dashes.
-* Need for alphabetical orderin `openbsd-games.db` will be removed (scripts/users need to sort by `Id` once implemented).
+* Need for alphabetical orderin `openbsd-games.db` will be removed (scripts/users need to sort by `Canonical` once implemented).

 ## Format of openbsd-games.db